 Meet our team of Physiotherapists and Admin staff at Physio Direct.
 Physio Direct has a wide range of experience and expertise with physios from NZ, Australia, South Africa, the United States and the UK.

-Amy Dibley – Director
+Amy Cram – Director

-She has worked in a variety of hospital and private practise settings throughout Australia and the UK, and has travelled to over 70 countries.
+Amy graduated from AUT in Auckland in 2005 and has worked as a physiotherapist in a variety of hospital and private practice settings throughout Australia and the UK, and has travelled to over 70 countries.

 She is dedicated to bringing under serviced communities the services they are entitled to.

 Amy’s passion is to help underdeveloped areas and is looking forward to further expanding Physio Direct regionally and internationally to help many more communities who have limited services.